graue70/ad-blog/content/post/project-aqqu-wikidata.md

 ### 3. Pattern matcher {#pattern-matcher}

 We predefined SPARQL query patterns that we try to match.
 We use two patterns for now, namely ERT and TRE (E=entity, R=relation, T=target).
 ERT is the first template described in Figure 1 of [the original Aqqu paper](https://ad-publications.cs.uni-freiburg.de/CIKM_freebase_qa_BH_2015.pdf).
 TRE swaps its subject and object.
 This template is not necessary when working with Freebase because all data is (or should be) duplicated and therefore reachable with just one of the two templates.
-In Wikidata, this duplication is tried to be avoided which makes both templates necessary in Aqqu-New.
+In Wikidata, this duplication is tried to be avoided which makes both templates necessary in Aqqu-Wikidata.
 (See section [Possible improvements](#improvements) for an example of duplicated data in Wikidata.)

 For every linked entity we found in the previous step, we create one SPARQL query for every template and send it to the SPARQL backend.